victorcolombet/awng-tutorial-victor-colombet/README.md

 ## Get your own local copy of this project

-1. Fork and then clone this project, following and adapting the instructions of https://docs.github.com/en/get-started/quickstart/fork-a-repo
+1. Fork this project:
+   1. Click the "Fork" button in the-top right corner of this page
+   2. Select your GitHub account; you will be landing in *your* project's GitHub page (`john-doe/awng-tutorial` instead of `EISC-209-AWNG/awng-tutorial`)
+2. *Optionally*, rename the forked project:
+   1. Go to Settings on your project's GitHub page
+   2. Type a new Repository Name
+   3. Click the "Rename" button
-2. Add your teachers as members of **your** project:
+3. Add your teachers as members of **your** project:
    1. Go to Settings / Collaborators on your project's GitHub page
    2. Use Add Collaborator for each teacher (type its GitHub identifier)

+At this point, you have your own project on GitHub with an appropriate initial content.
+Next, you need to get a **working copy** on your computer:

+1. Follow the instructions of the [*Cloning your forked repository*](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository) section of https://docs.github.com/en/get-started/quickstart/fork-a-repo
-4. Launch VS Code and open the local directory
+2. Launch VS Code and open the local directory, named `awng-tutorial` or whatever name you chose before cloning
-5. In your local project directory, create a virtual environment and install Django (see next section)
+3. In your local project directory, create a virtual environment and install Django (see next section)

 ## Install Django in a virtual environment

 The following commands create a `venv` virtual environment in your local copy of the project.
 Open a terminal in your local directory (it can be VS Code integrated terminal), then:

 ### On Linux or macOS